Haksell/zappy/README.md

 start with 10 nourritures
-each nourriture gives 126 time units death no more nourriture
+each nourriture gives 126 time units death no more nourriture all the player's stones (and food?) are put on the cell

 nourriture:
 how do we now how much we ate of the current food? ((frame - connection) % 126)